 “...interior design must create a science of human experience in the built environment”.
 Shashi Caan

 Modern lifestyles are becoming progressively more eventful, we travel and discover, socialize, and engage in more global causes.
-Furthermore, the growing dependence on technological devices is extensively changing human behaviour in day-to-day life.
+Furthermore, the growing dependence on technological devices is extensively changing human behavior in day-to-day life.
 Creating engagement in public spaces with conventional methods is increasingly more challenging.
+As consumers look beyond a simple product or service and crave an experience that is meaningful, memorable and shared, experiential design becomes more and more essential in today's world.
 It is important to recognize the need for evolution in many industries.
-Whether a marketer, an interior designer, or an installation artist, all progressive professionals are looking towards creating more immersive experiences, and it is dubbed “the age of experience”.
+Whether a marketer, an interior designer, or an installation artist, all progressive professionals are looking towards creating more immersive experiences, be and behold it's “the age of experience”.

 How can your project benefit from experiential interior design?

+Brands that integrate experiential interior design into their marketing strategies can build competitive advantages, build a stronger emotional connection with customers, and create brand loyalty.
 While the possibilities of integrating different disciplines are endless, different interiors and functions would involve different elements of experiential design integration.
 For example, a corporate office would benefit more from environmental graphics that reinforce the corporate message and employee comfort and well-being, and a restaurant might benefit more from adequate lighting design and storytelling through sensory elements.
-Meanwhile all public spaces would benefit from curated engagement opportunities.
+Meanwhile, all public spaces would benefit from curated engagement opportunities.
 It is safe to say that thorough research involving marketers, brand strategists, and designers is a good starting point for any project type that wants to create the interiors of tomorrow.